Goldinteractive/gold-features/README.md

 Create your feature and update the docs accordingly.
 Make sure to update `stylemark.config.yml` to ensure that all runtime dependencies are available on the docs pages.

+Run `yarn watch` in your feature folder to enable the dev mode and keep watching for changes.
+This is especially useful with `yarn stylemark:watch`.
+(Make sure to execute stylemark in the root directory - not your feature dir)

 ### What is this docs?

 The docs are generated using stylemark (https://github.com/nextbigsoundinc/stylemark).

+Generate it using `yarn stylemark` in the root directory.

 It automatically scans the entire `/packages` dir for `.md` or annotated code.
-Based on the findings it will generate a static documentation which is being served by Github Pages (Jekyll is disabled because it ignores certain folders, e.g. `node_modules`, `_stylemark`)
+Based on the findings it will generate a static documentation which is being served by Github Pages (Jekyll is disabled because it ignores certain folders, e.g. `node_modules`, `_stylemark`).

+`packages/docsHelper` contains scripts which must be embedded into the docs during runtime. (e.g. require.js)